IBM/charts/README.md

 The repository is organized as follows:

 - The `master` branch serves as a landing ground for new `helm` charts.
-- The `stable` branch is pushed from a built version of the `helm` chart repository.
-The published chart repository can be consumed directly from GitHub.

 ## Development